Airport Extension for Data-as-a-Service

 - Easy Integration

-- Seamlessly plugs into apps, dashboards, or analytics platforms.
+- Seamlessly integrates with applications, dashboards, and analytics platforms.

 - Flexible Delivery